 A key initial question when a potential issue comes to light is whether to notify any relevant authorities – which is likely, in turn, to impact several aspects of the internal investigation.
 Whether a notification is required or desirable will turn on the regulatory status of the company or the individuals uncovering the issue, the expectations of the relevant authorities and the issue itself.

-Firms regulated by the Financial Conduct Authority (FCA) are under a duty to deal with their regulators openly and co-operatively and to disclose appropriately anything relating to them of which the FCA would reasonably expect notice.
-The FCA Handbook sets out a non-exhaustive list of situations where a firm is under an explicit duty to notify.
-Although the timing of the notification will depend on the circumstances, the FCA expects a firm to discuss relevant matters with it ‘at an early stage, before making any internal or external commitments’, and in certain cases the notification obligation can be immediate.
-Dual-regulated firms owe similar obligations to the Prudential Regulation Authority (PRA).
+Firms regulated by the Financial Conduct Authority (FCA) are under a duty to deal with their regulators openly and co-operatively and to disclose appropriately anything relating to them of which the FCA would reasonably expect notice.2 The FCA Handbook sets out a non-exhaustive list of situations where a firm is under an explicit duty to notify.3 Although the timing of the notification will depend on the circumstances, the FCA expects a firm to discuss relevant matters with it ‘at an early stage, before making any internal or external commitments’, and in certain cases the notification obligation can be immediate.4 Dual-regulated firms owe similar obligations to the Prudential Regulation Authority.5

 While there is no general legal obligation to report crime to the authorities, it may be in a company’s interests to self-report suspicions of criminal conduct to the Serious Fraud Office (SFO).
-The Deferred Prosecution Agreements Code of Practice (the DPA Code) states that it will be a public interest factor against prosecution if a company self-reports ‘within a reasonable time of the offending coming to light’; a point that has been strongly endorsed by the courts in the DPA judgments handed down to date, and which is reflected in the SFO’s ‘Corporate Co-operation Guidance’ and chapter on ‘Deferred Prosecution Agreements’ in its Operational Handbook.
-It has been acknowledged by the Director of the SFO that ‘reasonable time’ allows a company to conduct at least a preliminary investigation into a potential issue before self-reporting.
+The Deferred Prosecution Agreements Code of Practice (the DPA Code) states that it will be a public interest factor against prosecution if a company self-reports ‘within a reasonable time of the offending coming to light’;10 a point that has been strongly endorsed by the courts in the DPA judgments handed down to date,11 and which is reflected in the SFO’s ‘Corporate Co-operation Guidance’ and the ‘Deferred Prosecution Agreements’ chapter in its Operational Handbook.12 It has been acknowledged by the Director of the SFO that ‘reasonable time’ allows a company to conduct at least a preliminary investigation into a potential issue before self-reporting.13

 5.3 Whether and when to launch an internal investigation